WeirdMidas/SkySceneAddon/README.md

   - **lmkd psi + minfree**: Combines psi metrics with minfree levels and priorities.
 This allows lmkd to react to any pressure without depending on vmpressure, making minfree smarter to avoid reacting to any pressure.
   - Advantages: Combines minfree stability with psi perception, allowing the user the ability to react to almost any pressure because psi already knows the system limits and their priorities due to minfree.
 It is the combination of minfree's OOM and thrashing security + psi perception.
   - Disadvantages: Even though it is very advantageous, it takes the weaknesses of both lmkds, the difference is that they "mix" and reduce their weaknesses slightly.
+  - **old lmk**: it's the same as lmkd minfree.
+The difference is that it's much faster at killing apps and checking memory limits.
+  - Advantages: Much more stable and faster against OOM due to being a kernel driver.
+This generally allows old lmk to respond almost immediately to any memory pressure that exceeds its limits.
+  - Disadvantages: Same weaknesses as lmkd minfree, but faster overall and much less "technological", depending on the manufacturer that modified the lmk driver to make it useful.
-  - In terms of the advantage between lmkds, here it is in terms of number of open apps: lmkd psi > lmkd minfree + psi > lmkd minfree
+  - In terms of the advantage between lmks, here it is in terms of number of open apps: lmkd psi > lmkd minfree + psi > lmkd minfree > old lmk
-  - In terms of security against OOM, Thrashing and freeing up memory to be able to play: lmkd minfree > lmkd minfree + psi > lmkd psi
+  - In terms of security against OOM, Thrashing and freeing up memory to be able to play: old lmk > lmkd minfree > lmkd minfree + psi > lmkd psi
-  - In terms of compatibility and likelihood of working more efficiently with old devices: lmkd minfree > lmkd minfree + psi > lmkd psi
+  - In terms of compatibility and likelihood of working more efficiently with old devices: old lmk and lmkd minfree > lmkd minfree + psi > lmkd psi
-  - In terms of playing games (in terms of freeing up processes that consume CPU to give everything to the game): lmkd psi > lmkd minfree + psi > lmkd minfree
+  - In terms of playing games (in terms of freeing up processes that consume CPU to give everything to the game): lmkd psi > lmkd minfree + psi > old lmk > lmkd minfree
   - **Warning**: The metrics for each lmkd management mod shown are more accurate on newer devices.
 As the device gets weaker and older, psi can become worse than even minfree and its combined version of the two when it comes to keeping apps open for longer (like in my case).
 - Each lmkd, in addition to one of them being able to be selected as the main one when installing the module, is optimized through an "anti-kill" mechanism, which means that the lmkd used is optimized to avoid killing apps unnecessarily, prioritizing demand and respect for the user.
 If you want to know what the optimizations are for each lmkd management mode, see below:
-  - lmkd psi: Now PSI mimics the behavior of simple lmk in one aspect: it kills light processes if kswapd does not go into idle mode quickly after the light pressure arrives and meets the demand.
-Delaying light pressure situations.
-Now lmkd psi has become closer to the lmk behavior that many devs use in custom kernels, but without its costs and consequences (like killing apps too early or rigid standardization).
+  - lmkd psi: Now PSI mimics the Simple Lmk aspect of killing processes based on whether or not kswapd can meet demand.
+While it is a travesty, PSI is now much smarter and more accurate at knowing when kswapd cannot meet demand, allowing ZRAM to have less junk, more useful data, and more free memory than normal in those situations where kswapd cannot meet demand.
+However, it is not a solution for everything, there will still be limits to where the user's device is.
   - lmkd minfree: Now minfree has become stability personified, if you know the limits of your device, it is useful to use minfree to keep the chances of oom or thrashing away from probabilities.
   - lmkd minfree + psi: Combines the stability behavior of minfree with the responsiveness of psi.
 You get a form of "perfect" memory management that knows the limits of your device, but allows you to react much more precisely to any pressures.
 Useful if you don't fully trust psi but want to maintain minfree stability.
+  - old lmk: If the user has old lmk, it will still receive anti-kill improvements.
+However, unlike the others, it is focused on keeping as much data in RAM as possible, having optimized thresholds and triggers for memory reuse.
+Unlike the others, even keeping as much memory in use as possible, it is much faster and even efficient against OOM, where when it is close to occurring, old lmk will kill everything that is necessary, avoiding OOM situations faster.
+Old lmk will also make the limit between extreme use and OOM longer than lmkd minfree.
 - Solve the problem that the background can't hang even if the free memory is large, by modifying device_config specified ActivityManager CUR_MAX_EMPTY_PROCESSES.
 With predefined limits for each amount of memory respecting the hardware limits:
   - For 2GB, 32 cached/background apps are set instead of the standard 24 for that device.
   - For 3-4GB, 64 cached/background apps are set instead of the standard 32 for that device.
   - For 6GB, 96 cached/background apps are set instead of the standard 32 for that device.
   - For 8GB or more, 128 cached/background apps are set instead of the standard 32 for that device.
-- Customizable list of protected APPs, preventing them from being killed by Android in-userspace lowmemorykiller
+- Customizable list of protected APPs, preventing them from being killed by Android in-userspace lowmemorykiller.
-- Fixed system common files in the file page cache, which significantly reduced the stucks caused by the key cache being swapped out due to page cache fluctuations
+- Fixed system common files in the file page cache, which significantly reduced the stucks caused by the key cache being swapped out due to page cache fluctuations.
 - Memory Reclaim's performance and throughput are much better compared to what Android's native system has, even on custom ROMs.
 Features like MGLRU that are likely to come in Android 12+ ROMs, SkyScene activates its full version because in these ROMs only a "basic" version is activated, which is significantly inferior to the full version, SkyScene also improves kswapd, making it more consistent and stable through parallelism, controlled priority and proper core pinning.
 All this overall reduces swapping costs by up to -47%, and with improvements in throughput of up to ~50% or more.
 If the user is not happy with the default kswapd optimizations, he can customize the various kswapd options via the module panel, allowing the user to adapt the reclaim to his own taste (more throughput, less latency, battery, slower or faster swapping, etc.)
+- Now, if the user wants, he will have the option to choose to install a Third-Party module, where this module will be used in compatible Androids (Android 8-14) to clean non-essential duplicate memory.
+It is possible to configure this third-party module by typing "amui" after installation, but be aware that some optimizations may compromise the functionality of the lmkd optimizations.
+But the third-party module was initially imposed to improve the management of the main module, being an additional help that will depend only on the user whether he wants it or not.
 - Additional compression in background apps.
 It is not ZRAM, it is a technique called CompAction.
 This memory management technique compresses apps that the user is using, if necessary: ​​the compressed app is sent to ZRAM, the app data is double compressed.
 Each amount of memory has the period and minimum amount of memory that each app uses to compress via CompAction:
   - 2GB of RAM the app needs to use 32mb to compress.
 With the compression period occurring every 30 seconds.
   - 3GB of RAM the app needs to use 64mb to compress.
 With the compression period occurring every 45 seconds.